Agoric/documentation/main/ertp/guide/purses-and-payments.md

 The `payment` must be the same `brand` as what the associated `purse` object can contain.
 Otherwise it throws an error.
-When sending a party a
-deposit facet object, you should tell them what assets `brand` it accepts.
+When sending a deposit facet object to a party, you should tell them what assets `brand` it accepts.

 ![Purse methods](./assets/purse.svg)